QCaudron/qcaudron.github.io__/site/content/pages/projects.md

 <a href="https://github.com/QCaudron/QED">QED</a> (<i>Quantitative Evaluation of Distortion</i>) is a Matlab package for extracting quantitative information about the distortion in the ommatidia of <i>Drosophila melanogaster</i> from SEM images.
 It's got a full GUI, and provides an intuitive manner to analyse images fairly rapidly.
 Why fly eyes ? <i>Drosophila</i> is a fantastic model organism for genetics, and some phenotypes can be seen in the eye.
 This was the case for the <i>tau</i> and <i>shaggy</i> genes <a href="http://www.ou.edu/journals/dis/DIS96/Caudron%20136.pdf">that we studied during my Masters</a>.
 This package could potentially be applied to other organs or organisms, and extended to compute other measures of distortion.

+### Princeton University Python Community

+I'm one of the founders of the [Princeton University Python Community](http://princetonpy.com), an interdisciplinary community of Python enthusiasts of all levels at Princeton University.
+I design and deliver <i>Python for Scientific Computing</i>, an introductory course working through numpy, scipy, matplotlib, and pandas.
+Along with [Paul Gauthier](http://scholar.princeton.edu/ppg/home), we also organise biweekly sessions where members meet to demo packages or present concepts and programming ideas.
+We currently have 250 members, from undergraduate to faculty, across over twenty departments.
+We operate in affiliation with the [Princeton Institute for Computational Science and Engineering](http://www.princeton.edu/researchcomputing/about/picscie/).